 You might think that a simple PDF of a physical document would be easy to share with any teleworker who needs it.
 That’s true.
 But what if there are hundreds or thousands of pages that teleworkers need to access?
 Further, what if they need to search for specific individual elements within those many documents?

-That’s where enterprise-level imaging becomes a vital component of teleworking productivity.
-Imaging, also termed document conversion, creates “smart” digital documents – secure, searchable, and shareable via cloud computing.
+That’s where enterprise-level digitization becomes a vital component of teleworking productivity.
+Digitization, also termed document conversion, creates “smart” digital documents – secure, searchable, and shareable via cloud computing.
 When paper documents are converted to a smart digital format, teleworkers’ productivity is preserved.
 Digital documents remain secure (have paper documents ever been lost or destroyed in your business?).
 And managers can monitor staffers’ work and support their collaborations remotely.

 Photo ©James Steidl / AdobeStock